localnerve/jam-build/docs/static-site-generator.md

 - **Quality Optimization**: Different quality settings per size with performance metrics
 - **Progressive JPEG**: Optimized loading with format specification in metadata
 - **Breakpoint Intelligence**: Automatically determines optimal responsive breakpoints
+- **WEBP Generation**: Automatically creates optimized WEBP versions of all JPEGs and PNGs

+#### WASM Codecs
+The image processing system uses WASM encoders and decoders to optimize images.
+This offers significant performance advantages in some cases, but also reduces the external package supply chain.
+This reduces maintenance costs and much of the friction one experiences upgrading the application image and staying on top of CVEs.

+##### Smaller Application Image
+Using WASM based image processing tools allows for a much smaller application image to be used.
+The size reduction Jam-Build experienced removing the typical C language toolchain from the application build was about 1 Gigabyte.
+This requirement change alone allowed the base image to migrate from Debian Bullseye to Alpine with just a few minor add-ons.

 #### Configuration and Metadata Example
 ```javascript